 In addition, each of the financial services and insurance industry is the focus of increased regulatory scrutiny as various U.S. state and federal government agencies and self-regulatory organizations conduct inquiries and investigations into the products and practices of the industry.
 Government agencies and insurance standard setters in the U.S. and worldwide have also become increasingly interested in potential risks posed by the insurance industry as a whole, and to commercial and financial activities and systems in general, as indicated by the development of ComFrame, which will be applicable to IAIGs designated by their group-wide supervisor and includes a group capital requirement in addition to the current legal entity capital requirements and any group capital requirements imposed by relevant insurance laws and regulations.
 Consequently, we may be subject to new, divergent, conflicting, increasingly severe regulations and restrictions on our business that could have a material adverse effect on our businesses, financial condition, results of operations, liquidity, cash flows and prospects.
 On February 6, 2024, the IID identified Apollo as meeting the criteria as an IAIG and further identified Athene as the Head of the IAIG.
 In general, the Head of the IAIG is the uppermost entity to which obligations associated with an IAIG designation attach.
 As a result of these identifications, we expect Athene to be subject to the relevant capital standard that the U.S. applies to IAIGs.
 The IID further identified itself as the Group-Wide Supervisor for Apollo (in a distinct capacity from its role as supervisor for Athene).
 Iowa has been effectively serving in this role for a significant period of time; this identification is a formal recognition of the IID's existing supervisory relationship to Apollo.
-At this time, we do not expect a significant impact on Athene's capital position or capital structure; and any other burdens being named an IAIG may impose on Athene or its insurance affiliates.
+At this time, we do not expect a significant impact on Athene's capital position or capital structure; however, we cannot fully predict with certainty the impact (if any) on Athene's capital position or capital structure and any other burdens being named an IAIG may impose on Athene or its insurance affiliates.